9 Proven Benefits Of A Ketogenic Diet

 By definition, being in a state of ketosis means you are burning fat for energy.
 If you have excess body fat, you will be able to burn it at a much more efficient rate.

+In fact, there are several recent studies showing that a high-fat, low-carb diet is superior to a low-fat, high-carb diet for improving weight loss and improving lipid profiles (2).
 Being overweight is considered a risk factor for several diseases.
 Additionally, having excess body fat (particularly in the gut) is associated with hormone imbalances and toxin accumulation in the body.

 Mental Clarity & Sharpness